 Since $\Sigma$ is a Cauchy surface for $M$, the geodesic connecting $x$ and $y$ is space-like.
 We can thus find a Lorentzian plane $P\subset AdS_{3}$ containing $x$ and $y$.
 In an affine chart, this is isometric to $(\R \times (-\pi/2, \pi/2), dt^{2}-\cosh^{2}(t)ds^{2})$, where $t$ is the arc-length parameter of the space-like geodesic between $x$ and $y$.
 By intersecting $P$ with $\tilde{\Sigma}$ we obtain a curve $\gamma \subset \tilde{\Sigma}$ with length

 As a consequence, the distance between $x$ and $y$ in the induced metric of $\tilde{\Sigma}$ must be smaller than $d_{AdS}(x,y)$. \end{proof}

-\begin{teo} Let $M_{t}$ be the sequence of GHMC anti-de Sitter manifolds parameterised by the ray $(h, tq_{0}) \in T^{*}\T(S)$ for some non-zero holomorphic quadratic differential $q_{0}$.
+\begin{teo} Let $M_{t}$ be the sequence of GHMC anti-de Sitter manifolds parameterised by the ray $(h, tq_{1}) \in T^{*}\T(S)$ for some non-zero holomorphic quadratic differential $q_{1}$.
 Let $\Lambda_{t}$ be the limit sets of the corresponding holonomy representations.
 Then

-\end{teo} \begin{proof}By Lemma \ref{lm:comparison}, it is sufficient to show that the entropy of the maximal surface tends to $0$ when $t$ goes to $+\infty$.
-Since the metrics $I_{t}=e^{2u_{t}}h$ are bounded from below by the flat metrics with conical singularities $g_{t}=t|q_{0}|$ (Proposition \ref{prop:subsolution}), we deduce that
+\end{teo} \begin{proof}By Lemma \ref{lm:comparison}, it is sufficient to show that the critical exponent relative to the induced metric on the maximal surface tends to $0$ when $t$ goes to $+\infty$.
+Since the metrics $I_{t}=e^{2u_{t}}h$ are bounded from below by the flat metrics with conical singularities $g_{t}=t|q_{1}|$ (Proposition \ref{prop:subsolution}), we deduce that

-The proof is then completed by noticing that $E(t|q_{0}|)=t^{-1}E(|q_{0}|)$. \end{proof}
+The proof is then completed by noticing that $\delta(t|q_{1}|)=t^{-1}\delta(|q_{1}|)$. \end{proof}

-In order to prove a rigidity result for the entropy of the maximal surface and the Lorentzian Hausdorff dimension, we study the derivative of the entropy of the maximal surface along a ray.
-To this aim, we need the following useful formula for the variation of the volume entropy along a path of smooth Riemannian metrics: \begin{teo}[\cite{KKW}] Let $g_{t}$ be a smooth path of negatively curved Riemannian metrics on a closed manifold $S$.
+In order to prove a rigidity result for the critical exponent relative to the induced metric on the maximal surface and the Lorentzian Hausdorff dimension, we study the derivative of the critical exponent along a ray.
+To this aim, we need the following useful formula for its variation along a path of smooth Riemannian metrics: \begin{teo}[\cite{KKW}] Let $g_{t}$ be a smooth path of negatively curved Riemannian metrics on a closed manifold $S$.
 Then